 Introduction

-Property development is a fascinating process.
+Property development moves me.
 From land acquisition, through design and planning, to construction, each stage of the development cycle has its own challenges.
 It requires a myriad of human interactions, from the most mundane discussions to overcoming the most peculiar challenges.
 Upon completion, what was an initial sketch, or idea, has been transformed into a tangible object and space that interacts with all our senses.
 Some structures are mesmerising.
 Some allow us to elevate our connection to this world, as the Getty Center once did for me.

-In my professional life I have worked in many different roles.
-First as an architect, later I studied Quantity Surveying to improve my skills on more complex issues such as construction costs and construction law.
+I started my professional career first as an architect.
+Later I studied Quantity Surveying to improve my skills on more complex issues such as construction costs and construction law.
 I worked for contractors, before working as a project manager on the client side.
 My first project was a private villa extension.
 20 years later I found myself working with the government on a multi-billion dollar sale of a public asset, I was introduced to the team as a development manager.
 I have seen the industry from many angles.

-I have also undertaken my own property developments.
-Looking back, I've had my share of losses and wins.
+Reflecting on my experience as a property developer, I can say that I have had my fair share of successes and failures.
 I have faced many unpredictable challenges and constraints while trying to get the job done, but overall the property industry hasn't broken me.
 In fact, I like property development so much that I used to run a meetup in Sydney, Australia, just to talk about it.
 It was called the Sydney Property Developers meetup.
 Maybe not the most creative description for a group of people, but it worked to attract all sorts of property developers.

 Another type of group were those disillusioned with their regular jobs and looking for another source of income.
 They eagerly read the property headlines, especially anything that affected the average price of a house, while trying to figure out how to enter the property ladder.